-Is sadness the new happy?
+Is sadness the new happiness?
 Does it leave a mark deeper than joy?
-Making people cry seems to be many brand’s objective these days.
+Making people cry seems to be many brand’s objectives these days.
 Take a look at all the holiday epic stories of lonely and sad people.
-The U.K. retailer brand John Lewis is built on pulling consumers’ heartstrings.
-But some would say that we can’t be happy all of the time so there is an authenticity in trying to get to a deeper brand engagement.
+The U.K. retailer brand John Lewis knows something about pulling consumers’ heartstrings.
+But some would say that we can’t be happy all of the time, so there is an authenticity in trying to get to deeper brand engagement.
 Several insurance companies have cornered the market for ‘sad-vertising’ such as Thai Life Insurance (Unsung Hero), MetLife (My dad’s story) and Nationwide (Dead Boy).

-Making people mad to buy a brand seems counterproductive but it is used to create an action or to make a strong statement.
-If you want to change a perception or get people to take action, anger can be a very persuasive tool.
-Generally, we feel angry when we see a person or a helpless animal hurt, or a major injustice being enacted.
+Making people mad to buy a brand seems counterproductive, but used correctly can create decisive action or a strong statement.
+If you want to change a perception or get people to take action, anger can be a potent tool.
+When we see a person or helpless animal hurt or a significant injustice enacted, we get angry.

 After the Great Recession, many brands tried to take advantage of frustrated and angry consumers affected by hard times by emulating further antagonism.
-Eastman Kodak did a rant about overpriced inkjet printer ink (I actually purchased a Kodak printer based on this fact).
-Post’s Shredded Wheat Cereal declared “Innovation is not your friend,” Miller High Life showed their support towards blue-collar customers and Harley-Davidson condemned “The stink of greed and billion-dollar bankruptcies” to align with their customers.
+Eastman Kodak did a rant about overpriced inkjet printer ink (I purchased a Kodak printer based on this fact).
+Post’s Shredded Wheat Cereal declared, “Innovation is not your friend,” Miller High Life showed their support towards blue-collar customers, and Harley-Davidson condemned “The stink of greed and billion-dollar bankruptcies” to align with their customers.

-The most unique brand campaign I have seen that successfully angered its target audience was a simple billboard advertising that said: TEXT AND DRIVE with the company logo Wathan Funeral Home.
-The outraged and upset viewers went to the funeral home’s website to voice their angry but were surprised to find that it was a PSA to get people to stop texting and driving.
-Angry with a happy ending.
+A unique brand campaign I have seen that successfully angered its target audience was a simple billboard advertising that said: TEXT AND DRIVE with the company logo Wathan Funeral Home.
+The outraged and upset viewers went to the funeral home’s website to voice their anger.
+They were surprised to find that it was a PSA to get people to stop texting and driving.
+Mad with a happy ending.

-Every brand has a call to action and in many cases, depicts a sense of urgency to respond.
+Every brand has a call to action and, in many cases, depicts a sense of urgency to respond.
 But brands would tend to prefer a positive experience and keep as far away from risk as possible.
-But there are brands who thrive with their use of fear, like Greenpeace.
-They have been effective in shutting down major projects and changing their prey’s business practices by way of fear mongering.
+But some brands thrive with their use of fear, like Greenpeace.
+They have been effective in shutting down major projects and changing their prey’s business practices by way of fear-mongering.
 They take mere possibilities and translate them into fearful statements, such as “Our health is threatened by climate change.
 Malaria, asthma, encephalitis, tuberculosis, leprosy, dengue fever and measles are all expected to become more common.”

-President Donald Trump’s success is attributed to building his brand on fear.
-Alex Altmen, a Washington correspondent for TIME magazine said, “No President has weaponized fear quite like Trump.
+President Donald Trump’s success is attributed to always creating fear.
+Alex Altmen, a Washington correspondent for TIME magazine, said, “No President has weaponized fear quite like Trump.
 He is an expert at playing to the public’s phobias.”
 Barry Glassner, a sociologist at Lewis & Clark College and the author of The Culture of Fear, says Trump “is a master” at creating fear.
 “His formula is very clean and uncomplicated: Be very, very afraid,” says Glassner.
 I repeat be very afraid.

-A study published in the Journal of Consumer Research demonstrated that consumers who experienced fear while watching a film felt a greater affiliation with a present brand than those who watched films evoking other emotions, like happiness, sadness or excitement.
+A study published in the Journal of Consumer Research demonstrated that consumers who experienced fear while watching a film felt a higher affiliation with an existing brand than those who watched movies evoking other emotions, like happiness, sadness or excitement.
 I believe this goes back to our basic instincts of survival.

-So you see how negative feelings can successfully build an emotional brand, but caution cannot be underscored enough.
-Graeme Newell, marketing consultant, speaker, and founder of 602 Communications says negative emotions can be a powerful tool to elevate a brand’s message, as long as they’re not delivered too bluntly and you must leave the audience with a positive takeaway.
-Greenpeace’s continuous use of fear has lost some value over time and has created its own challenges.
+Negative feelings can successfully build an emotional brand but with caution.
+Graeme Newell, marketing consultant, speaker, and founder of 602 Communications, says negative emotions can be a powerful tool to elevate a brand’s message, as long as they’re not delivered too bluntly, and you must leave the audience with a positive takeaway.
+Greenpeace’s continuous use of fear has lost some value over time and has created its challenges.
 How long can you cry “wolf” to get people to mobilize your brand?

 Positive Brand Emotions

 As character Don Draper said in a Mad Men episode, “Advertising is based on one thing: happiness.”
-This is the territory many brands navigate using the emotions of joy, trust, surprise and anticipation.
+Many brands focus on using the emotions of joy, trust, surprise and anticipation.

-Without trust the financial industry doesn’t work.
-In essence, a five dollar bill or hundred dollar bill is the same simple piece of paper with different numbers on them, but the buying power is significantly different thanks to trust.
+Without trust, the financial industry doesn’t work.
+In essence, a five-dollar bill or hundred dollars is the same simple piece of paper with different numbers on them, but the buying power is significantly different thanks to trust.
 No surprise that the business and financial services industry needs trust to operate.
 Trust is integral to the success of all brands but foundational for those brands built on faith and intangible, complex components.

-Generally, the emotion of trust becomes super important for a brand if it has broken this bond with the customer.
-I am sure VW, Toyota, and BP are working on this emotion extensively today.
+Generally, the emotion of trust becomes super essential for a brand if it has broken this bond with the customer.
+I am sure V.W., Toyota, and B.P. are working on this emotion extensively today.

-In the UK’s 2015 Consumer Trust in Brands report, they state that food brands have one of the highest trust levels—its important to have repeat customers who aren’t sick or dying from eating your product.
-That is exactly what happened with Maple Leaf Foods Inc. in 2008, when they produced listeria tainted luncheon meats that killed 22 people and sickened 35 others.
-Sales were immediately hit by a 50% decrease but was only down 15% two months later.
+In the U.K.’s 2015 Consumer Trust in Brands report, they state that food brands have one of the highest trust levels—it’s important to have repeat customers who aren’t sick or dying from eating your product.
+In 2008 Maple Leaf Foods Inc. sold listeria tainted luncheon meats that killed 22 people and sickened 35 others.
+Sales dropped by 50 percent but were only down 15 percent two months later.

 What brand do you immediately think of when you hear the word “joy”?
 Think of joy as a sudden burst of happiness on a high.
 Does “Joy in every bottle” ring a bell?

-A pleasant surprise is always appreciated by consumers and can be leveraged across all consumer touch points (social, events, in-store, advertising, mobile, etc.).
+Consumers appreciate a pleasant surprise and can be leveraged across all consumer touchpoints (social, events, in-store, advertising, mobile, etc.).

 In a social listening study conducted by DraftFCB (now known as FCB or Foote, Cone & Belding), using W. Gerrod Parrott of Georgetown University’s emotional framework (Anger, Love, Sorrow, Joy, Fear, and Surprise), they found “surprise” as a distant sixth place in association with brands.
 So there is room for brand differentiation in using this emotion.

-MasterCard has been running their “Priceless” campaign for over 17 years and in 2014 they introduced “Priceless Surprises” with the goal of surprising cardholders when they least expect it.
-For example meeting Justin Timberlake, Gwen Stefani or VIP tickets to special events.
-There is a strong emotional element in watching a fan connect with a star and MasterCard #PricelessSurprises made it happen.
-Raja Rajamannar, CMO of MasterCard said, “The success of Priceless is driven by the campaign’s ability to create emotion, influence behavior, unite people and touch upon consumer passions.”
+MasterCard has been running its “Priceless” campaign for over 17 years.
+In 2014, they introduced “Priceless Surprises” with the goal of surprising cardholders when they least expect it—for example, meeting Justin Timberlake, Gwen Stefani or VIP tickets to special events.
+There is a strong emotional element in watching a fan connect with a star, and MasterCard #PricelessSurprises made it happen.
+Raja Rajamannar, CMO of MasterCard, said, “The success of Priceless is the campaign’s ability to create emotion, influence behaviour, unite people and touch upon consumer passions.”
 Their website says that over 97,867 cardholders have experienced a surprise so far.
-I’m still waiting for a surprise that doesn’t include 18% when I check my credit card bill!
+I’m still waiting for a surprise that doesn’t include 18 percent when I check my credit card bill!

-For the last five years WestJet Airlines has implemented their “Christmas Miracle” by surprising a select group of customers or potential customers.
-In 2016, they surprised the residents of Fort McMurray, Alberta who were impacted by the devastating wildfires with a special “Snowflake Soiree”.
-Everyone who attended was given a free WestJet ticket.
+For the last five years, WestJet Airlines has implemented their “Christmas Miracle” by surprising a select group of customers or potential customers.
+In 2016, they surprised the residents of Fort McMurray, Alberta, who were impacted by the devastating wildfires with an exclusive “Snowflake Soiree.”
+Everyone who attended got a free WestJet ticket.

 I am sure you have been anxiously anticipating this last emotion.
-Researchers have found that people experience more intense emotions around anticipating future events/opportunities than remembering those in the past.
-Booking a holiday is a great example of a positive and powerful emotional branding as a person waits for the exciting trip.
-High-end cruise liners have perfected the art of creating excitement with cruise planners and special updates prior to embarking.
+Researchers have found that people experience more intense emotions around planning future events/opportunities than remembering those in the past.
+Booking a holiday is an excellent example of a positive and powerful emotional branding as a person waits for an exciting trip.
+High-end cruise liners have perfected the art of creating excitement with cruise planners and exclusive updates before embarking.

-The Apple brand is an expert on contemplating the future and having their customers emotionally engaged beyond their current technology and living in anticipation of the next generation, like the iPhone 8 soon to be released.
-Each version is a stepping stone to further deepen the brand loyalty or cult-like following.
-Apple is notorious for their pre-launch hype, limited availability, reorders and long lineups on launch day, only to be repeated again within another 12 – 18 months.
+The Apple brand is an expert on contemplating the future and having their customers engaged in anticipating the next generation of technology.
+Each version is a stepping stone to deepen brand loyalty or cult-like following further.
+Apple is notorious for its pre-launch hype, limited availability, reorders and long lineups on launch day, only to be repeated within another 12 – 18 months.
 Here we go again.